 I print out several copies of the template at once and keep one stuck to the fridge with a pen or pencil nearby, so we can check off items as we run out.
 The only annoyance is when the store reorganizes their aisles and I have to move things around within the template, but this doesn't happen very often.

-Compared to bar code scanners and Cloud syncing, it's all very low-tech, but this list has worked for me for the better part of seven years, and I imagine it will continue to do so for many years to come.
+Compared to bar code scanners, in-store apps, and Cloud syncing, it's all very low-tech, but this list has worked for me for at least seven years, and I imagine it will continue to do so for many years to come.